 How has Houston treated bicycle accidents in the past?
 Cyclists have accused officials of giving bicycle accidents a low priority.
 Perhaps it only appears that way because the accidents are indeed accidents.
 With the exception of a drunk driver, a collision may have been an accident be either the negligence of a driver or the bicycle rider.

 The author has seen both motorists and cyclists not follow the rules of he road.

 The Houston mayor have stressed everyone needs to respect the rights of others on the road.
-Parker last month blamed impaired and distracted drivers and cyclists riding at night without proper lights as the causes of most fatal crashes.
+Last month blamed impaired and distracted drivers and cyclists riding at night without proper lights as the causes of most fatal crashes.

 Why do automobiles often injure Houston cyclists?
 Many Houston bike lane lines that were once brightly painted are now faded.
 This particular deficient plays a role in bike safety.
 It causes cyclists who otherwise would stay those bike lanes to now move further into the interior of the street.